► 20% OFF SITEWIDE! Sitewide Sale ► GOING FAST!Doorbusters

 The colors of the objects in the space and how they interact with the light can significantly affect the overall look and feel.
 For instance, a warm light might make a room feel more inviting, but it could also change how the colors of your walls or furniture appear.
 Therefore, when selecting light bulbs, consider both the light's color temperature and how it will work with the colors and materials in your space to create the desired effect.

 For example if there is a red object in a room, a warm colored bulb will reflect warm tones from the object and make it appear redder.
-But if the object is blue, which means that it absorbs red light instead of reflecting it, the lack of blues in the light color will make the blue object look an odd color, or may appear darker.
-While a cool blue light would bring out the blues in the blue object.
-In general though, a natural daylight type of spectrum with a high color-rendering index (CRI) can cover a wide range of colors and allow all colors of objects to be well represented.
+But if the object is blue, which means that it absorbs red light instead of reflecting it, the lack of blues in the light color will make the blue object look an odd darker color.
+A cool blue light would bring out the blues in the blue object but red objects might look unnatural.

 Lamps categories you may find useful See all Lamps